 Falcon vs Hawk: Size

 By far, the biggest difference between the two birds of prey is their size.
 Although both have females being larger in size than males, hawks are considered large, measuring anywhere from 8 to 30 inches long, 18 to 30 if you don’t include the smallest species, the sparrow-hawk.
 Falcons are sometimes petite to medium in length and measure 8 to 26 inches.
-Other factors such as the age of the bird and species count, too, but generally, hawks are much larger than falcons.
+Other factors such as the age of the bird and species count, too, but generally, hawks are larger than falcons.

 Falcon vs Hawk: Color

 Sure, both birds can have similar colors, so how do you tell the difference?
-The details of their patterns matter, meaning you’ll want to look at their plumage, wings, and underside.
+The details of their patterns matter, meaning you’ll want to look at their plumage, wings, and undersides.
 Hawks have greyish and brownish feathers with a pale, striped underside, while falcons are bluish-grey.
 Also, falcon females have black-barred wings.

 There are some other differences based on the species.
 For example, red-tailed hawks have a brown belly band with white underneath and brown cheeks, and peregrine falcons have a continuous stripe and white cheeks behind malar stripes.